Naxdy/nix-bwrapper/README.md

 - `runScript` (string, required)

     The name of the application (usually a file in the `bin` folder) to be run.
+- `forceAppId` (string, optional)

+    The app ID to use in the `/.flatpak-info` file.
+If left empty, this will be set to `nix.bwrapper.[package-name]`.
+This should not be set manually unless the app is misbehaving for some reason.
+- `dbusLogging` (boolean, optional)

+    Whether to enable logging from `xdg-dbus-proxy`, useful for debugging purposes.
+Default false.
 - `appendBwrapArgs` (array of string, optional)

     Arguments to be appended to the `bwrap` call to your sandboxed application.
 See `man bwrap` for help.